gliu2k/SAP-Datasphere/DataBuilder/Model.md

 **This is SAP Best Practice of [DAC](https://community.sap.com/t5/technology-blogs-by-sap/sap-datasphere-security-amp-data-access-controls-overview/ba-p/13805353)**.
 It says using USERID instead Email in DAC.

-And, it seems that there is no access control to the **View** or **Analytic Model** or tables(like schema in HANA) in Datasphere.
-How to decdie who can select or modify data in the local tables, via database user?

 ------------------------------------------------------------------------------------------------------------------------------------
 Datasphere is a Data Mesh, using differnt **Spaces** for different business branches.

+It seems that there is no access control to the **View**, the **Analytic Model** or the tables(like schema in HANA) in Datasphere.
+How to control who can select or modify data in the local tables, via database user?

 **The below link is about the architecture and security concept in Datashphere.**
 - [Concept](https://community.sap.com/t5/technology-blogs-by-members/sap-datasphere-architecture-and-security-concept/ba-p/13702030)